Skip to main content

 Flexible work-based learning

-Our MSc in Advanced Clinical Pharmacy Practice has been developed to link closely to both the pharmacy and the multi-disciplinary frameworks which define Advanced Practice.
-We work with organisations including Health Education England (HEE) and the Royal Pharmaceutical Society (RPS) to make sure our units match the requirements of professional bodies, regulators and employers.
+Our MSc in Advanced Clinical Pharmacy Practice has been developed to link closely to both the pharmacy and the multi-disciplinary frameworks which define advanced practice.

 Course features